arspauld/IOT-MFM/README.md

                 - Sampling done using ADC0 and adc_isr at 1024Hz sampling rate
                 - Samples loaded into several ping pong buffers used to calculate the RMS and median frequencies
                 - RMS calculated every ~0.125 seconds
                 - If repetition discovered using threshold detection then median frequency is calculated for the previous 1024 samples
                 - Median frequency calculated using magnitude of windowed FFT, averaging the magnitude of each frequency bin by dividing the sum of all frequencies
-        -> esp-transmit
-            -> esp.ino
-                - TODO
-        -> app2
-            -> MainActivity.java
-                - TODO
-            -> PSoCLedService.java
-                - TODO
+                - Outuput median frequency over Serial7 to ESP32 bridge

     -> ESP Transmit
         -> esp
             -> esp.ino - Arduino script for Huzzah32 Microcontroller intended to allow for
                bluetooth communication with an android application.
 The huzzah32 would simply act as a bridge and bluetooth transmitted.
-Unforutnately the android appliction was not complete at the time of submission but this is an opportunity for future work on the project.
+This is achieved by creating a Bluetooth Low Energy (BLE) service which connects to an Android application.
+The Android application subscribes to notifications on the service, allowing the app to consistently read data whenever it is updated.
+The ESP device monitors Serial1 continuously.
+Whenever an integer is received over the data stream the current value of the service characteristic is updated and a notification is pushed to the application.
+    -> app2
+        -> MainActivity.java
+            - Describes the Main Activity and program flow for the android application
+            - Coordinates the user interface and makes calls to the BLE backend -> PSoCLedService.java
+            - Searches for, conncts to, and discovers attributes of the ESP32 BLE service
+            - Acts as the BLE backend for the Android application making call to the GATT API provided by Android

 ## Usage
 Below is a diagram showing the hardware connections that should be made to utilize this system.